Let's explore the forest. Identify native and introduced species, build a shelter, and get up close with a squirmy huhu grub.

-Learn about nature through a a rich experience in our outdoor wilderness.
+Tamariki engage with some of our beautiful green spaces; learning about local nature through a rich experience in the outdoor wilderness.

 |Year level||3 to 8|